antarctica/ansible-apache/README.md

     * This is a binary variable and MUST be set to either "true" or "false" (without quotes).
     * Default: "true"
 * `apache_available_configs_dir`
-    * Path to the directory for additional configuration files, typically used for settings that apply to all virtualhosts
+    * Path to the directory for additional configuration files, typically used for settings that apply to all virtual hosts
     * Importantly files can be stored in this location without necessarily being enabled.
 Where a configuration file should be enabled, it will be sym-linked from this directory to that set by the `apache_enabled_configs_dir` variable.
     * This variable **MUST** point to a valid UNIX directory and **MUST NOT** contain a trailing slash (`/`).
     * The default value for this variable is a conventional default, therefore you **SHOULD NOT** change this value without good reason.
     * Default: "/etc/apache2/conf-available"
 * `apache_enabled_configs_dir`
-    * Path to the directory for additional configuration files that are currently enabled, typically used for settings that apply to all virtualhosts
+    * Path to the directory for additional configuration files that are currently enabled, typically used for settings that apply to all virtual hosts
     * This variable **MUST** point to a valid UNIX directory and **MUST NOT** contain a trailing slash (`/`).
     * The default value for this variable is a conventional default, therefore you **SHOULD NOT** change this value without good reason.
     * Default: "/etc/apache2/conf-enabled"
 * `apache_enabled_configs_file_selector`
-    * Within virtualhosts an [Include](http://httpd.apache.org/docs/2.2/mod/core.html#include) directive is used to load all configuration files within the directory set by `apache_enabled_configs_dir` variable, this variable controls the pattern that a file within this directory must match to be included
+    * Within virtual hosts an [Include](http://httpd.apache.org/docs/2.2/mod/core.html#include) directive is used to load all configuration files within the directory set by `apache_enabled_configs_dir` variable, this variable controls the pattern that a file within this directory must match to be included
     * For example, the default value is "*.conf" meaning "some-file.conf" would be included, but "some-file.txt" would not.
     * A directory separator (`/`) will be inserted between the `apache_enabled_configs_dir` variable and this variable, and therefore **MUST NOT** be included within this variable.
     * The default value for this variable is a conventional default, therefore you **SHOULD NOT** change this value without good reason.